 It’s probably too late to earn the points needed to book at the current rate

 Even if you applied for the cards today and met the minimum spend by the end of the week, points probably will not post in time.
-Points earned from a signup bonus usually do not post until the after statement in which you meet the minimum spend closes.
+Points earned from a welcome bonus offer usually do not post until the after statement in which you meet the minimum spend closes.
 This is likely going to put you into August after the new chart takes effect.

 High minimum spend

 It’s $5,000 in 3 months.
-So I understand that it may be difficult or both parents to take advantage of this bonus before it goes away, because that would mean $10,000 in 3 months. $5,000 is hard enough for some people.
+So I understand that it may be difficult or both parents to take advantage of this bonus offer before it goes away, because that would mean $10,000 in 3 months. $5,000 is hard enough for some people.
 The second parent may need to wait, but by waiting, they are missing out on the 100,000 bonus.

-I have no idea what the bonus will be after the 100,000 offer goes away.
+I have no idea what the welcome bonus will be after the 100,000 offer goes away.
 Historically this card has offered 75,00-80,000.
 So even if the second parent held off, if the bonus goes to 75,000 or 80,000, you’re going to be within range of 200,000.
 In the past, the minimum spend hasn’t been as high, so you aren’t likely to have to spend that much when the second partner applies.

 If you’re worried about being able to meet minimum spending requirements, read this post.

 The other option is the business cards.
 The spending requirement is less but so is the bonus.